 - Have blood clots in the legs called deep vein thrombosis (DVT) or lungs called pulmonary embolisms (PE).

 - Are at greater risk of DVT or PEs.

 - Cannot take "blood thinning medicines."

-Filters may also be used.

-- When blood thinning medicines have not worked to prevent DVT or PEs.
-(For more information, please refer to the NMH brochure, Deep Vein Thrombosis.) - When you have a history of blood clots and will need surgery or a procedure.
+Filters may also be used when blood thinning medicines have not worked to prevent DVT or PEs.
+(For more information, please refer to the NMH brochure, Deep Vein Thrombosis).